PhD Health Administration Degree Programs

 What Kind of PhD in Health Administration Jobs Can I Find in Nevada?

 Your decision to pursue research, teaching, or leadership roles heavily influences your job outlook and your earning potential.
-Medical services managers in Nevada may benefit from an expected 15% increase in job openings by the year 2022 (O*Net, 2016).
-The average doctorate in health administration salary in Nevada for medical managers is $106,690 per year (BLS, 2016).
-Demand for clinical research coordinators, who earn an average salary of $94,200 per year, may increase 9% in the same time frame (BLS, 2015).
+Medical services managers in Nevada may benefit from an expected 15% increase in job openings between 2018 and 2028.
+The average doctorate in health administration salary in Nevada for medical managers is $121,420 per year.
+Demand for clinical research coordinators, who earn an average salary of $119,300 per year, are projected to increase by 9% in the same time frame.

 Nevada is home to a number of well-known medical facilities and research institutions.
 Your PhD may prepare you for positions at places like Northern Nevada Medical Center, Dignity Health, and Sunrise Hospital.